chew-z/itunes.vim/README.md

     \ }
 ```

-But mind that there is no aync loading and catching of iTunes Library here.
+But mind that there is no async loading and catching of iTunes Library here.

 ## Why use VIM just to play single track in iTunes?